Will Fleury

-Will Fleury (born 13 March 1989) is an Irish mixed martial artist.
-He competes in Oktagon MMA, where he is the heavyweight and light heavyweight champion.
+Will Fleury (born 13 March 1989) is an Irish professional mixed martial artist.
+He competes in Oktagon MMA, where he is the heavyweight champion and former light heavyweight champion.
 He has previously competed for organizations such as BAMMA, Bellator MMA, Brave Combat Federation (Brave CF) and Professional Fighters League (PFL).

 Mixed martial arts career

 Early career

 Fleury made his professional MMA debut on 2 April 2016 against John Redmond, at BFC 15, winning the bout by submission via arm-triangle choke.

 In his next bout, Fleury faced Kyle McClurkin at BAMMA 28, winning the bout by TKO.
 He then competed at EFC 66 and Brave CF 10, winning both bouts.

 Bellator MMA

 Fleury made his Bellator debut against Alen Amedovski at Bellator 203 on 14 July 2018.
 He lost the fight via first-round knockout.

 Fleury faced Shaun Taylor at Bellator 217 on 2 February 2019.
 He won the bout by submission in the second round.

 Fleury faced Antonio Jones at Bellator 224 on 12 July 2019.
 He won the bout by unanimous decision.

-Fleury faced Norbert Novenyi on 27 September 2019, at Bellator 227.
+Fleury faced Norbert Növényi Jr. on 27 September 2019, at Bellator 227.
 He lost the fight by unanimous decision.

 Fleury faced Justin Moore at Bellator 240 on 22 February 2020.
 He won the bout by submission in the first round.

 Fleury faced Kent Kauppinen on 26 September 2020, at Bellator Milan 2.
 He won the bout by unanimous decision.